wdmitchell/ilia/README.md

 5) cd data1
 6) split -l 60 ../sorted-route-asn.txt #Note this will generate approximately 14500 files.
 7) Run python3 retreiveroa.py
 This will produce an output of validity_reason1.csv once it finds invalid routes.

+in this code, the 50 files read and processing at the same time.
+If you want to change num of file, change the code in retrieveroa.py's pool Count